Technical feasibility in R&D: reliable planning and fewer prototype iterations

 Uncertainty in the exploration phase is managed through short iterations that confront each hypothesis against field reality.
 Instead of planning everything upfront (predictive approach), you validate progressively: cycles 1-2 for exploration mock-ups, cycles 3-5 for functional proofs of concept, cycles 6+ for advanced demonstrators.
 Each iteration answers a question, each answer guides the next.
 An early pivot becomes a strategic asset, not an admission of failure.

-A proof of concept sprint (iterative POC) delivers measurable progress, not necessarily a physical object.
+A proof of concept sprint (iterative POC) delivers measurable progress, not necessarily a finished object.
 Valid deliverables: test report demonstrating a performance, technical risk assessment, subsystem interface validation, material choice supported by data.
 The important thing is demonstrable project progress.
 Iterative POCs follow a maturity progression: mock-ups (TRL 2-3), functional prototypes (TRL 3-4), advanced demonstrators (TRL 4-5).

 TRL (Technology Readiness Level) measures technological maturity from TRL 1 (principle observed) to TRL 9 (qualified system).
 Agility accelerates progression between TRL 1 and TRL 4-5 through feasibility sprints: you iterate on critical points (mechanism, component, interface) and increment by adding subsystems progressively.
 Beyond TRL 5, industrialisation follows a sequential process.
 Agile Stage-Gate structures this transition: gates correspond to TRL milestones, sprints execute between each gate.

 A sprint in early R&D phase typically lasts 2 to 4 weeks, depending on the complexity of the deliverable to produce.
 Short sprints (2 weeks) for software validations or simulations.
-Longer sprints (4 weeks) for physical prototypes requiring manufacturing and testing.
+Longer sprints (4 weeks) for prototypes requiring manufacturing and testing.
 The overall early stage phase lasts 3 to 8 months, often shorter than a traditional approach because problems are detected and resolved as they arise.

 Rarely.
 A classical feasibility study produces a report frozen at a point in time, based on untested assumptions.
 For an innovative project, uncertainty evolves constantly.
 The iterative approach transforms feasibility into a continuous process: each sprint provides new data, each POC reduces a specific risk.
 The result is feasibility demonstrated through evidence of progress, not merely declared in a document.

 Redesign loops occur when integration, manufacturability or performance issues are discovered too late.
 The agile solution: test early and often.
 Each sprint validates a critical aspect (mechanical interface, thermal performance, assembly).
 Design for Manufacturing (DFM) is integrated from the first sprints, not at the end of the project.
-Result: problems are detected when the cost of change is still low (CAD, simulation) instead of being discovered on the physical prototype or worse, during industrialisation.
+Result: problems are detected when the cost of change is still low (CAD, simulation) instead of being discovered on the prototype or worse, during industrialisation.

 This is the cost-of-change curve: modifying a specification during the design phase costs 1x, during prototyping 10x, during industrialisation 100x, and after launch 1000x.
 In a sequential approach, integration problems are often discovered during validation, when tooling has been ordered and suppliers are committed.
 Hardware Agility reduces this risk by validating each technical hypothesis through short iterations in the upstream phases, when the cost of change is still manageable.